torry2/lasttime/README.md

 # LastTime
 #### :See the last time you used that command!

-LastTime is a command line tool that searches your shells history file and outputs the last time you used a specified command.
+LastTime is a command line tool that searches your shells history file and outputs the last time(s) you used a specified command.
-A quick and simple alternative to the clunky shell command `cat ~/.historyfile | grep "lasttime"`
+A quick and simple alternative to the clunky shell command `cat ~/.historyfile | grep "lasttime" (| head -n x)`

 NOTE:
 LastTime currently only supports `BASH` and `ZSH` via `.bash_history` and `.zsh_history` dotfiles!